Eric3dot0/csvTool/README.md

 You can select which columns you want to output for the results window, and only that information will show for columns that are matching.

+**Data Types**:

+You can search for boolean, interger, and strings.
+Additionally you can use * as a wildcard to search for any data in a column, or leave a criteria blank to search for blank cells in a column.

 # Requirements

 Requires pandas